Special Rate Disability Pension (SRDP)

 Review Current Entitlements

-We review your accepted conditions, existing payments, and service history to determine whether SRDP or TPI is the applicable pathway and assess the strength of your case.
+We review your accepted conditions, existing payments, and service history to assess whether you meet the SRDP threshold and evaluate the strength of your case.

 02